superDross/dotfiles/notes/tooling/pact.md

 - there is compatability for both python2.7 and python3.x (would like to read more about this as I am sure python2.7 is compatible with pact specification 1.0)
 - they have the provider set up as a service in gitlab-ci (I don't like this, I think it defeats the purpose of the test)

+## POC

+Implementing a proof of concept between two small applications that have a clearly defined consumer and provider relationship would be preferable.

+The Dragoman-client (consumer) and the Dragoman-API (provider) seems like two good candidates for a proof of concept.
+Both code bases are relatively small, they are well known services between members of the working group and are (relatively) self contained.

+Work required to get this up and running would be to:

+create the pact tests on the consumer create the verification code on the provider implement stubs in the provider to prevent Weblate calls from being made during the verification process spin of a provider swarm with limited resources for the verification process (or alternatively use staging) set up the CI pipeline to have the following stages: execute the consumer tests upload the pact files to the consumer* initiate the verification process (process that verifies the pact against the provider)** check whether the pacts have been verified successfully

+* Can be performed as part of the pact client tests or within the CI pipeline.
+** Can be initiated with a web-hook on the pact broker or a stage using the pact-verify binary within the CI pipeline.

+We are stubbing out the Weblate calls as we wish to test the contract between Dragoman-client and Dragoman-API.
+The contract should only ever be testing two services and not any further third-party dependent services, hence the need to stub the Weblate client code.
+We would need to create further contracts between Dragoman-API and Weblate if we wished to test these applications together, which I think is outside the scope of the POC.

+We have permission to utilise the YG online teams pact broker so would not have to set this up ourselves.